bernie-skipole/indipydriver/docs/source/usage/example2.rst

                     self.heater = "On"

-    class ThermoDriver(IPyDriver):
+    class _ThermoDriver(ipd.IPyDriver):

+        """IPyDriver is subclassed here, with a method to run the thermalcontrol.run_thermostat() method,
+           accept a target temperature,
-        """IPyDriver is subclassed here, with two methods created to handle incoming events and to transmit the temperature to the client"""
+           and to transmit the temperature to the client"""

         async def rxevent(self, event):
-            """On receiving data, this is called, and should handle any necessary actions The event object has property 'vector' which is the propertyvector being updated or requested by the client.
-               """
+            "On receiving data, this is called"

             thermalcontrol = self.driverdata["thermalcontrol"]

-            match event:

-                case newNumberVector(devicename='Thermostat',
+            # There is only one device in this driver,
+            # so no need to check devicename

+            if isinstance(event, ipd.newNumberVector):
-                                     vectorname='targetvector') if 'target' in event:
+                if event.vectorname == "targetvector" and 'target' in event:
                     # Set the received value as the thermostat target
-                    newtarget = event['target']

                     # The self.indi_number_to_float method converts the received string,
                     # which may be in a number of formats to a Python float value.
 This
                     # can then be set into thermalcontrol
                     try:
-                        target = self.indi_number_to_float(newtarget)
+                        target = self.indi_number_to_float( event['target'] )
                     except TypeError:
                         # ignore an incoming invalid number
                         return